-A total of 508 effective gonad samples of SBT were collected during April to September (i.e. the first fishing season of Taiwanese SBT longline fishery) in the year of 2010-2016.
-Female and male samples were 226 and 282 respectively.
+A total of 569 effective gonad samples of SBT were collected during April to September (i.e. the first fishing season of Taiwanese SBT longline fishery) in the year of 2010-2017.
+There were 256 female and 313 male samples, respectively.

 Samples were collected in the waters of the southeast Indian Ocean (65°E-105°E, 29°S-40°S) (Fig. 1).
-The fork length of samples ranged from 80 to 178 cm and 60 to 185 cm for females and males respectively, with both concentrated between 90 and

-150 cm (Fig. 2).
+The values of fork length of female and male samples ranged from 80 to 178 cm and 60 to 185 cm, respectively, and both concentrated between 90 and 150 cm (Fig. 2).

-The gonad weights obviously increased with the growth of fork lengths for both sexes (Fig. 3).
+The values of gonad weights obviously increased with the growth pattern of fork lengths in both sexes, and revealed the variation with body growth (Fig. 3).
 Generally, the relationship between GSI and fork length revealed similar trend for both females and males, which the GSI obviously increased with fork length.
-However, the increasing patterns in the relationship between GSI and fork length were somehow unapparent for some samples (Fig. 4).
+However, the increasing patterns in the relationship between GSI and fork length were somehow unapparent in some samples (Fig. 4).

-Fig. 5 shows the monthly trends of GSI for females and males.
-The GSIs of females increased from April to July and then revealed decreasing trends, the GSIs of males reached the maximum value and then decreased gradually.
+The monthly trends of GSI for females and males were shown in Fig.5.
+The GSIs of females increased from April to July and then revealed decreasing trends; the GSIs of males reached the peak value in May and then decreased gradually.
 Since the samples were collected only from April to September, monthly trend of GSI cannot be explored for the entire year.

 Preparations of histological sections were failed for some samples due to frozen preservation process.
-Histological sections of 289 female and male gonad samples collected from 2010 to 2015 were successfully examined, and the sexual maturity stages were determined based on developmental stages.
+Histological sections of 442 female and male gonad samples collected from 2010 to 2016 were successfully examined, and the sexual maturity stages were determined based on developmental stages.

 Based on the observations, the gonadal developmental stages of most samples were designated as immature stage and some samples were developing stage.
-Most samples were designated as immature and about 23% of samples (27% for females and 17% for males) were designated as mature but most of these samples were reproductively inactive (regressed or regenerating stages) (Figs. 6-8).
+Most samples were designated as immature and about 18% of samples (23% for females and 14% for males) were designated as mature but most of these samples were reproductively inactive (regressed or regenerating stages) (Figs. 6-8).